Transfer Credit Evaluation

 - Courses transferred must be 100 level or above;

 Transcripts can take up to two weeks (ten business days) to be evaluated during peak registration times.
-Transfer credit is recorded as a grade of "TR" on the student's transcript.
+Transfer credit is recorded as a grade of “TR” on the student's transcript.
 When transfer credit is in question, the student may be asked for supporting documentation such as an official course description or course syllabus.
+In certain instances, students may be granted non-course equivalencies, waivers, and backfills for transfer work that does not meet a course-by-course, credit-by-credit equivalency.
+In this instance, it is recorded under the Test Summary tab on the Self-Service or WebAdvisor student account.

 International transcripts must be evaluated before transfer credit can be considered.
 Please see the Translation and Evaluation Services section for a complete list of acceptable organizations.

-Students with questions regarding transfer credit may contact Student Information and Records at 919-536-7214 or visit the office located in the Phail Wynn, Jr. Student Services Building, room 1203 on our Main Campus.
-Visitors must obtain a temporary visitor’s permit at Campus Police and Public Safety office located in Building 8.
+Students with questions regarding transfer credit may contact Student Information and Records at 919-536-7214 or visit the office located in the Phail Wynn, Jr. Student Services Building, room 10-201 on our Main Campus.
+Visitors must obtain a temporary visitor’s permit at the Campus Police and Public Safety office located in Building 8.
 The visitor permit should be clearly displayed inside the left front windshield of the vehicle.
 For additional information, please review the information located in the parking section.

 Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB), and Defense Activity for Non-Traditional Educational Support (DANTES) Transfer Credit